I track tech news every day because I know you don’t have time to.

 And then there’s the sustainability angle that nobody wants to talk about.

 But the math doesn’t work that way anymore.
-When your server farm costs more to power than to build, you pay attention to watts per operation.
+When your server farm costs more to power than to build, you start paying attention to watts per operation.

-These three trends aren’t separate.
-They’re converging.
+These three trends aren’t separate, they’re converging.
 AI models need spatial understanding to work in mixed reality environments.
 Both need sustainable hardware to scale without bankrupting companies on energy bills.

 We’re watching the foundation get rebuilt in real time.